Use this bar to show information about your cookie policy.

 Here is an Ernie Ball Music Man Stingray 5 bass guitar featuring an Ash body and Maple neck with Indian Rosewood fingerboard.
 This Stingray 5 single pickup model in Gloss Black finish dates to June 06 1990 and was built at Ernie Ball's facility in San Luis Obispo, California.

-This bass is in overall very good condition with a few minor finish marks particularly to the back, and light fret wear.
+This bass is in overall very good condition with a few minor finish marks particularly to the back, where there is some belt buckle "worming."
 The pickguard has a small break at the bass side neck pocket screw hole.
+The neck has been re-fretted with jumbo stainless frets.
+The gloss finish has been professionally removed from the back of the neck, and finished in an oil & wax combo similar to more modern Musicman necks.
 It has very recently been set up at The Twelfth Fret Repair Shop so it's ready to go!

 The original hard shell case is included.